marcosivni/WebHigiia/model/Model.md

 ORDER BY (Mammogram.Id);
 ```

 > The Rocchio relevance feedback method ''sifts'' the query element in the search space according to relevant and non-relevant neighbors.
-IN the example it went from (0.57, 0.53, 0.47) to (0.54, 0.535, 0.435).
+In the example, it went from (0.57, 0.53, 0.47) to (0.54, 0.535, 0.435).

 A variant of the first query would be retrieving up to *three* neighbors to the query element (*'mammo/query_example_2.krl'*) with *biRads = 2* (Benign), which would filter the search space towards a proper `Scope` attribute.
 The result for this search is presented below.
 Please, notice we loaded only five images with one having *biRads = 2*.